 - Jantar and Santos are the varieties resistant to bolting.

 Coriander requires well-drained loamy soils.
 It performs well at soil pH ranging from 6-8.
 It does well in soils rich in organic matter.
 Avoid soils with poor drainage facilities for coriander cultivation.

-Generally coriander is a warm-season crop.
-It requires cool and dry climate for its cultivation.
+Generally, coriander is a warm-season crop.
+It requires a cool and dry climate for its cultivation.
 It cannot tolerant of frost conditions.
 The optimum temperature for coriander cultivation is 15-28 ̊ C, and it requires an average rainfall of 75-100 mm.
 Don’t go through coriander cultivation during hot summer.